smith-erik/smith-erik.github.io/_posts/2017-12-08-Behind-the-Tweets-of-Trump.md

 #### Observations

-Most of these tweet concern the claims and article about the Secretary of State Rex Tillerson, namely that he thought about quitting is role and that he called the president "a moron", as reported in the following article of NBC news: [Tillerson’s Fury at Trump Required an Intervention From Pence](https://www.nbcnews.com/politics/white-house/tillerson-s-fury-trump-required-intervention-pence-n806451)
+Most of these tweets concern the claims and the article about the Secretary of State Rex Tillerson, namely that he thought about quitting his role and that he called the president "a moron", as reported in the following article of NBC news: [Tillerson’s Fury at Trump Required an Intervention From Pence](https://www.nbcnews.com/politics/white-house/tillerson-s-fury-trump-required-intervention-pence-n806451)

 Trump reacted to these difficult situations, he denied all the claims saying that everything is fine with Tillerson and, as usual, he classified the media again as fake news because of this stories.